dualiteindia/.github/documentation.md

    <br>
    We've already added a wrapper div ("parent-div") for the entire code.
 So, you can just position that wrapper div and all the elements inside it will be positioned accordingly.
 4. **Images**<br>
-   All images are cloud hosted.
-So, you don't need to add any image manually.
-You can just copy & paste the code in your project and it'll work.
    For smaller vectors/shapes (under 50kB) we use base64 encoding.
-For larger images, we use cloud hosting.
-We use AWS and Firebase for cloud hosting.
+For larger images, we use AWS S3 & Firebase.
 We recommend to transfer all assets locally or to your own cloud hosting service for production applications.
 We'll be soon adding an option to download all assets and code as a zip file.
    <br>

 ## Future Updates

 We're here with a long term vision.
-<br>[issues list]<br>
+We're working on a lot of new features and improvements.
+Here are some of the things that we're working on.

+- **Download as a zip file** <br>
+  We'll be soon adding an option to download all assets and code as a zip file.
+- **Components and Variants based animations** <br>
+  We currently do not support Components and Variants-based Smart Animation transition.
+However, we fully support and generate code for any Figma component in static designs.
+We are actively developing support for interactive components and variants.
+- **Support for more frameworks** <br>
+  We currently support React.js and HTML/CSS.
+We're working on adding support for more frameworks like Vue.js, Angular, Svelte, etc and mobile frameworks like Flutter and React Native in the future.
+- **Responsive Design** <br>
+  Currently our generated code uses absolute positioning.
+We're working on adding support for responsive design patterns like Flexbox and Grid in the future. <br>
+  The other popular tools in the market use Flexbox to some extent, but their solution relys on how perfectly you've designed your Figma design and used auto-layouts, which indeed increases complexity on the designer's end.
+If you've designed your Figma design perfectly, then you'll get a good result.
+But if you've not designed your Figma design perfectly, then you'll get a bad result. <br>
+  However, we're working on a more robust solution that will allow you to easily convert your designs to responsive code even with less reliance on auto-layouts.
+- **Support for CSS frameworks** <br>
+  We're working on adding support for CSS frameworks like Tailwind CSS, Bootstrap, Material UI, etc in the future.
+- **Support for branched prototyping** <br>
+  We're working on adding support for branched prototyping in the future.

 #### Faced anything other than mentioned above?
 Tell us now by raising an Issue [here].